-A filing fee of \$8,249 calculated in accordance with Rule 457(r) and estimated pursuant to Rule 457(c) based on the average of the high and low trading price for the common stock on the New York Stock Exchange on September 13, 2007 of \$12.98, is payable to the SEC in connection with the offering of convertible debt securities from the Registration Statement (File 333-146063) by means of this prospectus supplement and the accompanying prospectus.
-The proposed maximum number of common shares to be issued is 20,700,000 and the associated maximum offering price determined as set forth above is \$268.7 million including amounts that may be purchased by the underwriters pursuant to their option to purchase additional shares.
+A filing fee of \$717 calculated in accordance with Rule 457(r) and estimated pursuant to Rule 457(c) based on the average of the high and low trading price for the common stock on the New York Stock Exchange on September 24, 2007 of \$10.15, is payable to the SEC in connection with the offering of 2,300,000 additional shares of common stock from the Registration Statement (File 333-146063) by means of the term sheet with respect to such common stock filed as a free writing prospectus dated September 24, 2007, this prospectus supplement and the accompanying prospectus.
+Such fee is in addition to the fee of \$8,249 paid on September 14, 2007 with respect to 20,700,000 shares of common stock reflected in the prospectus supplement filed on that date.
+The proposed maximum aggregate offering price of the additional common stock is based on a maximum aggregate principal amount of additional common stock to be sold of \$23.4 million including amounts that may be purchased by the underwriters pursuant to their option to purchase additional common stock.